danorel/sport-application-scrapping/README.md

-# foobar
+# sport-application-scrapping

-foobar is a Python project for dealing with ...
+sport-application-scrapping is a Python project for dealing with scrapping of Sport data.

 ## Installation & Contributing